 When a user is near a treasure, they are prompted to open their camera and find it in the real world.
 They can view a clue of where the treasure is hidden.
 The dog is not part of the augmented reality.

 This was a fun exercise that allowed me to blend some 3d modeling in C4D and motion graphics in After effects with UI animation in principle.
 Many AR projects, this one especially, are firmly rooted in novelty as opposed to utility.
-I’m curious to see this new technology can push beyond this novelty and be applied for practical value.
+I’m curious to see how this new technology can push beyond novelty to find real value.